 Plasmids, the driving force behind Rapture’s ruin, are recreated within Columbia’s pious city in the form of Vigors.
 Vigors are drawn from the idea of snake oil, a fake product meant to help you in your daily life.
 Instead of being some water mixed with salts for taste, Vigors are actual items that grant people the ability to summon electricity or throw fireballs from seemingly nowhere, just like the Plasmids of Rapture.
 My complaint with them is that they seemingly are on Columbia for no reason throughout the game until a minor mention within a recorded message on a voxophone (Columbia’s version of the recordings in Rapture).
 Players unmindful of the BioShock mythos may miss out on this small recording, but for those that are series’ fans it just seems off to have Vigors floating around a city that has no connection to Andrew Ryan.
 Another aspect of similar disappointment is implementation of Songbird; a giant mechanical being that endlessly follows Elizabeth as her guardian.
 Built up to be akin to a Big Daddy from BioShock, Songbird’s total on-screen time is actually quite limited in comparison to the length of the game.
 There is no real explanation behind the creature and not enough interaction with it for my tastes.

 That’s not to say that Infinite doesn’t stand apart from BioShock.
 It does.
 It does in such way that I truly feel it blows its predecessors out of the water in nearly every way.
 Even the ending will leave many going “what the heck!?” which I feel is a great way to close such a brilliant game.
 I still remember 2007 and distinctly climbing into the bathysphere that would take me into the annals of Rapture; with BioShock Infinite, I got to add a new memory with that one – strapping myself into the rocket that would deliver me unto Columbia.
-And it’s glorious.Note: The BioShock Infinite review was written based on the Xbox 360 version of the game provided to us for review.
+And it’s glorious.Note: BioShock Infinite was reviewed on Xbox 360.
+A physical copy of the game purchased by SelectButton.